marcglasberg/fast_immutable_collections/README.md

 ```

 When viewed as a `Set` and compared to a `LinkedHashSet`, a `ListSet` is also ordered and has a
 similar performance.
-But a `ListSet` takes less memory and can be sorted or otherwise rearanged,
+But a `ListSet` takes less memory and can be sorted or otherwise rearranged,
 just like a list.
 Also, you can directly get its items by index, very efficiently (constant time).

 The disadvantage, of course, is that `ListSet` has a fixed size, while a `LinkedHashSet` does not.